2005 Indianapolis 500: First half

 Sam Hornish Jr. took the lead on lap 38, and the race began to settle into a pace.
 On lap 55, a series of green flag pit stops shuffled the field momentarily.
 Hornish ducked into the pits first, followed by Kanaan.
 The shuffle brought Danica Patrick to the lead on lap 56.
 It marked the 1st time in Indy 500 history that a female driver led a lap in competition.
 She pitted the next time around, and Hornish emerged once again as the leader.

 On lap 78, Bruno Junqueira went to pass the lap car of A. J. Foyt IV in turn 2.
-The 2 cars touched, and Junqueira crashed hard into the outside wall.
+The two cars touched, and Junqueira crashed hard into the outside wall.
 He suffered a concussion and fractured vertebrae.
+The previous week, Junqueira had taken the points lead in the Champ Car World Series championship, and his injuries would force him to miss the rest of the season.

 Kenny Bräck headed for the pits on lap 82 with mechanical trouble.
 The car eventually dropped out due to a broken wishbone suspension.

 As they approached the halfway point, Hornish and Kanaan again battled back and forth for the lead.